jacobpm/edison/python/README.md

 pip install paho-mqtt
 ```

-Once it's installed, we can now use `paho-mqtt` classes by importing the
+Once installed, we can use `paho-mqtt` classes by importing the
-module into our script as we will see later in our code examples.
+module into our script, as we will see later in our code examples.

 To learn more about the functionalities of the
 `paho-mqtt` Python client, see the
 [official documentation](https://pypi.python.org/pypi/paho-mqtt/1.1).

-After finishing all installation and configuration steps, we are now
+After finishing all the installation and configuration steps, we are now
-ready to make use of MQTT and run the code examples below.
+ready to make use of MQTT and run the code examples.

 ## Code Examples

-The following code examples will get you started with using Intel Edison board as a sensor node.
+The code examples below will get you started with using Intel Edison board as a sensor node.

-What we will need next is an online representation of Intel Edison board in the relayr Cloud.
-Through this entity we will manage sent and received data, MQTT credentials and UI interface of the relayr Dashboard.
-To create a device on relayr Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/), when selecting a *Device Model* choose the **Intel Edison (IoT acceleration starter kit)**.
+We will need a representation of our Intel Edison board in the relayr Cloud.
+Through this entity we will manage sent/received data, MQTT credentials and UI interface of the relayr Dashboard.
+To create a device on relayr Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/) and select the **Intel Edison (IoT acceleration starter kit)** as a *Device Model*.

-After successfully creating a device on relayr Cloud we are ready to run the examples.
+After successfully creating a device on relayr Cloud we are ready to run the first example.

 ### Example 1 (blink.py)

-The `blink.py` example is a *Hello world* script with which we will test if the `libmraa` library has been installed properly and if we are able to interact with Intel Edison board GPIOs.
+The `blink.py` example is a *Hello world* script which will toggle the LED on the Edison board every 0.5 seconds.
+We will run it mostly to test if `libmraa` library has been installed properly and you can interact with the GPIOs of your Edison board

-The script prints the `libmraa` version and toggles the GPIO 13 output every 0.5 seconds.
-When the script is running you'll notice a blinking LED on the Arduino breakout kit connected to the GPIO 13.
-To run the Python code example executing the following command in the Intel Edison Linux shell:
+To run the Python code example execute the following command in the Intel Edison Linux shell:

 ```shell
 python path/to/blink.py
 ```

 If the `libmraa` version was printed in your terminal and the LED on the board started blinking then you can move on to the next example in which we will connect a motion sensor to the Edison board.
-If the code example failed to execute without errors then the problem is most likely related to `libmraa` library.
-Make sure you've installed it and consult the official [documentation](https://github.com/intel-iot-devkit/mraa) for troubleshooting.
+If the code example failed to execute without errors then the problem is most likely related to the installation of the `libmraa` library.
+Review the `libmraa` installation instruction in the previous section of this document and consult the official [documentation](https://github.com/intel-iot-devkit/mraa) for troubleshooting.

 ### Example 2 (motion.py)